-As permitted by Condition 17, the Bank may from time to time without the consent of the Noteholders of a Series create and issue further Notes of that Series; provided that such further Notes will be required to be fungible with the existing Notes of such Series for U.S. federal income tax purposes as a result of their issuance being a "qualified reopening" under U.S. Treasury Regulation §1.1275-2(k).
-To the extent that the Bank issues further Notes of a Series, the interests of an existing holder of the Notes of such Series (e.g., in respect of any meeting of holders of the Notes of that Series (see "Majority Decisions" above)) will be diluted.
+As permitted by Condition 17, the Bank may from time to time without the consent of the Noteholders of a Series create and issue further Notes of such Series; provided that such further Notes will be fungible with the existing Notes of such Series for U.S. federal income tax purposes as a result of their issuance being a "qualified reopening" under U.S. Treasury Regulation §1.1275-2(k) unless the original Notes were, and such further Notes are, offered and sold solely in reliance upon Regulation S in offshore transactions to persons other than U.S. persons.
+To the extent that the Bank issues such further Notes of a Series, the existing Noteholders' share of such Series (e.g., in respect of any meeting of holders of the Notes of that Series (see "-Consent for Modifications" above)) will be diluted.